Last Updated on May 19, 2023

 Type C

-These buses are also known as conventional school buses and are built on a truck or flat-back cowl chassis with a bus body.
+Also known as conventional school buses, Type C buses are built on a truck or flat-back cowl chassis, with a bus body.
 This iteration seats between 54 and 90 passengers, with a GVWR at more than 10,000 pounds.

 Type D

-Buses in this final category seat up to 90 passengers.
-These are the classic transit buses with a bus body installed on a bus chassis.
-The engine is mounted either at the front, rear, or middle of the vehicle, and the GVWR consists of more than 10,000 pounds.
-Sometimes they are referred to as transit-style or “flat-nose” buses and have a flat front design.
+Type D buses seat up to 90 passengers.
+They’re classic transit buses, with a bus body installed on a bus chassis.
+Their GVWR consists of more than 10,000 pounds.
+Sometimes they are referred to as transit-style or “flat-nose” buses, and have a flat front design.

 Now, compare those prices to price ranges of similar-sized RVs.

 Mid-sized RVs are called Type C, and they’re a good size comparison to the 36-seat bus mentioned above.
-A mid-sized RV similar in age and with similar mileage costs between $30,000 and $50,000.
-The low price end here overlaps with the high price end of similar sized used school buses.
+A mid-sized RV similar in age and with similar mileage costs between $16,000 and $50,000 or more, with your average Type C RV costing about $25,000.
+The cheapest used RV makes the most expensive school bus cost look tiny by comparison.

-A Type B RV is actually the smallest RV type.
-RV types from largest to smallest are Type A, Type C, Type B. A used Type B RV with about 100,000 miles and 10 years old will cost between $20,000 and $120,000.
-Again, the low price end here overlaps with the high price end of comparable used school buses.
+A ten-year-old used Type B RV with about 100,000 miles will cost between $12,500 and $120,000.
+Again, the lowest RV price overlaps with the highest price of comparable used school buses.

 Used RV and School Bus Prices